ust-okuma/alperyilmaz.github.io/_posts/2016-05-09-Testing-Post-from-Android.md

 ---
 layout: post
 title: Testing Post from Android
+categories: jekyll
+published: true
 ---
-This file is added by Hyde app, let's if travis will pick it up and deploy..
+This file is added by Hyde app, let's see if travis will pick it up and deploy..